Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 2. Structure, Activities and Supply Chain

-Kontoor Canada Co. is a corporation organized under the laws of Nova Scotia in Canada and is a subsidiary of Kontoor Brands, Inc., which is a publicly traded global lifestyle apparel company listed on the New York Stock Exchange in the United States.
+Kontoor Canada Co. is a corporation organized under the laws of Nova Scotia in Canada and is a subsidiary of Kontoor Brands, Inc., which is a publicly traded global lifestyle apparel company listed on the New York Stock Exchange in the United States of America.
 Kontoor’s portfolio includes the Lee®, Wrangler®, and Rock & Republic® brands.
 We import finished apparel products into Canada and distribute and sell such products to customers in Canada.

 Kontoor works with numerous factories and suppliers across the globe in the sourcing of its materials and products.
 We collaborate with those factories and suppliers to ensure the quality and integrity of our products.
 We are dedicated to sourcing materials and products from partners who uphold our values of human rights, ethics, and environmental responsibility.
-All factories, including those owned and operated by Kontoor and third-party sub-contractor factories, must meet our policies and standards, which we publicly disclose along with our supplier list.
+All factories, including those owned and operated by Kontoor and thirdparty sub-contractor factories, must adhere to our policies and standards, which we publicly disclose along with our supplier list.

 3. Policies and Standards in Relation to Forced and Child Labour

 Kontoor has established robust policies and due diligence processes specifically designed to prevent forced and child labour, which are communicated to all Kontoor contractors, agents, and suppliers (“Kontoor Authorized Facilities”).
-These policies outline Kontoor's prohibition of any form of forced or child labour within its facilities or supply chain.
+These policies outline Kontoor's prohibition of any form of forced or child labour within its facilities or global supply chain.

 3.1 Terms of Engagement and Global Compliance Principles